Hugh O'Connor

-Hugh Edward Ralph O'Connor (April 7, 1962 – March 28, 1995) was an American actor known for his role as James Flynn in the 1984 film Brass and his portrayal of Lonnie Jamison on In the Heat of the Night until his death in 1995.
-He was the adopted son of American actor Carroll O'Connor.
+Hugh Edward Ralph O'Connor (April 7, 1962 – March 28, 1995) was an American actor known for his role as James Flynn in the 1984 film Brass and his portrayal of Lonnie Jameson on In the Heat of the Night until his death in 1995.
+He was the son of American actor Carroll O'Connor.

 Biography

 Personal life

-Hugh was born in Rome, Italy.
-When he was six days old, he was adopted by Carroll and his wife, Nancy (née Fields).
+O'Connor was born in Rome, Italy.
+When he was six days old, he was adopted by Carroll O'Connor and his wife, Nancy (née Fields).
 Carroll was in Rome filming Cleopatra.
-He was named after Carroll's younger brother, who died in a motorcycle accident in 1961.
+He was named after Carroll's younger brother, who had died in a motorcycle crash in 1961.

-When he was 16, Hugh was diagnosed with Hodgkin's lymphoma.
+When he was 16, O'Connor was diagnosed with Hodgkin's lymphoma.
 He survived the cancer with chemotherapy and two surgeries but ultimately became addicted to drugs.
 He had been taking prescription drugs for the pain but later became dependent on harder drugs.
 Despite numerous stays at rehabilitation clinics, he never conquered his addiction and remained in recovery.

-Hugh married Angela Clayton, a wardrobe assistant on In the Heat of the Night, on March 28, 1992.
+O'Connor married Angela Clayton, a wardrobe assistant on In the Heat of the Night, on March 28, 1992.
 They had one son, Sean Carroll O'Connor.

 Death

-On March 28, 1995, the third anniversary of his marriage, Hugh called his father to tell him he was going to end his life.
+On March 28, 1995, O'Connor called his father to say that he was going to end his life.
 He said he believed he could not beat his drug addiction and could not face another drug rehabilitation program.
-Carroll called the police, who arrived at Hugh's Pacific Palisades, California, home just as he shot himself.
+Carroll called the police, who arrived at O'Connor's Pacific Palisades, California, home just as he shot himself.
 The police later determined he had cocaine in his blood.

-Hugh's body was cremated, and his ashes were originally buried at the Church of St. Susanna in Rome, Italy.
+O'Connor's body was cremated, and his ashes were originally buried at the Church of St. Susanna in Rome, Italy.
 Later, they were moved to the mausoleum of the Pontifical North American College in Campo Verano, Rome, Italy.
-Today, he has a cenotaph at the Church of St. Susanna.
+Today, he has a cenotaph at the Church of St. Susanna & Westwood Village Memorial Park.